jeremy-w/moat-shorthand/sec01-circle.md

 ## Section 1
-_On the analysis of the circle, and a comparative view of the above processing systems, with this new system._
+_On the analysis of the circle, and a comparative view of the above preceding systems, with this new system._

 ### Part 1